janikvonrotz/olmoto/README.md

 Create secret events and share photos with your friends.

+* Stores photos on Dropbox.
+* Invite users by email.
+* Mobile first ui.
+* Deployable to heroku, modulus other other Meteor supporting services.

 # Configure and Run

 * Copy `settings.json` to `settings-dev.json` and update the copy.